tomerovadia/AllAboard/README.md

 end
 ```

 All routes should be declared in the `config/routes.rb` file, which uses the `Router#draw` method to instantiate the `Route`s and add them to the `Router` as an instance variable.
 See below for an example.
+A template is provided out-of-the-box.

 ```Ruby
 # example config/routes.rb